Mathias-Meszaros/Dice-Project/README.md

 ## Instructions for use :
 >1.
 Create a new file named **"dice_project.py"**.
 > 2. Copy the following commands  in this file
-> 3. Click the "Run code" button or press  the (Ctrl+Alt+N) combination and it will show how much you rolled with the virtual die.
+> 3. Click the "Run code" button or press  the (Ctrl+Alt+N) combination and it will show how much you rolled with the virtual dice.

 ### Commands